Applications

 Viewing Vendor's Applications

-From a vendor detail page: 1.
-Go to the Applications tab 2.
-View all applications from this vendor 3.
-See each application's status and owner
+From a vendor detail page, go to the Applications tab to see all applications from that vendor.

 Vendor Status Impact